 Payments made in person may be done so between 8:00 AM and 5:00 PM Monday through Friday, excluding holiday observances.

 Payments may be dropped in the drop boxes outside the Office of Budget & Finance (address above) or in the lobby of the Kent Police Department, 319 S. Water St., Kent, Ohio 44240.

-For all payments, enclose the yellow parking ticket.
+For all payments, enclose the yellow or white parking ticket.
 If the ticket is not available, provide the license plate number of the vehicle that was ticketed, and a name and phone number in case there is a problem with the payment.